rec0de/papertiles/README.md

 Much higher resolution pngs (typically >4000x4000 px) are available on request for most images.

-## The Historical New England Downloader
+## The Wallpaper Downloader

-I wrote a ruby script to automatically download max-resolution wallpaper images from the Historical New England archive.
+I wrote a ruby script to automatically download max-resolution wallpaper images from both the Historic New England and the Smithsonian archive.
 Maybe you'll find that useful, so I included it in this repo.
 It requires `wget` and `imagemagick` to be installed and probably only runs on Linux without modification.

 Usage: `ruby stitcher.rb [url] [target file]`
 The url should be of the item page, e.g. `https://www.historicnewengland.org/explore/collections-access/gusn/178306/`.
 The `.png` suffix will be appended to the target file name.